sconover/wrong/README.markdown

     assert { time == money }

 ?
-The Wrong version has the advantage of being plain, transparent Ruby code, not an awkward DSL that moves "equal" out of its natural place between the comparands.
+The Wrong way has the advantage of being plain, transparent Ruby code, not an awkward DSL that moves "equal" out of its natural place between the comparands.
 Plus, WYSIWYG!
 You know just from looking at it that "equal" means `==`, not `eql?` or `===` or `=~`.

 Moreover, much like TDD itself, Wrong encourages you to write cleaner code.
 If your assertion messages are not clear and "Englishy", then maybe it's time for you to refactor a bit -- extract an informatively named variable or method, maybe push some function onto its natural object *a la* the [Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter)...